Nunie123/data_engineering_on_gcp_book/ch_2_orchestration.md

 >   --format="get(config.airflowUri)"
 ```
 Copy that address to your browser, and authenticate if required.
 We'll talk more about the Airflow web interface in Chapter 5.
 For now lets click on "my_first_dag".

 ![Airflow web interface](images/airflow_web_ui_1.png)

 From here we can see that our tasks completed successfully.

 ### Cleaning Up
-GCP charges us for using the services we set up in this chapter (see their pricing [here]).
+GCP charges us for using the services we set up in this chapter.
 We will be using this Composer Environment again in Chapter 5, so if you don't feel like setting it up again you can keep it running.
 Just be aware of your costs for [Composer](https://cloud.google.com/composer/pricing) and [GCS](https://cloud.google.com/storage/pricing).
 When we set up our Composer Environment GCP also set up resources in GCS for us, which is convenient for setting Airflow up.
 We just have to remember we have more to shut down than Composer when we are cleaning up.

 We can delete the Composer Environment by running:
 ``` bash